 Generate kinetic graphs, using line with markers style, by plotting relative fluorescence units (RFU) versus time (x-axis: timeline of the reaction and y-axis: RFUs).

-NOTE: The description of generating a graph is applicable using spreadsheet software (e.g., Excel).
-However, any software can be used to generate graphs from the raw data obtained, by plotting RFU versus time.
+NOTE: The description of generating a graph is applicable when using spreadsheet programs (e.g., Excel).
+However, any other programs can be used to generate graphs from the raw data obtained, by plotting RFU versus time.

 Calculate the rate of the enzymatic reaction for each measured interval according to the following formula25: rate=If-IiTf-Ti, where If is RFU at the maximal interval time point and Ii is RFU at the minimal interval time point, and Tf and Ti are the maximal and minimal interval time points, respectively.